RedddFoxxyy/rust_no_vs_setup_guide/src/Introduction.md

 This guide will cover the setup of rust for developing on windows using each of the above toolchain.

+## Contribution

+If you want to contribute to this guide, you can open an issue on GitHub and make a pull request.
+For large changes, it is preferred that you open an issue first to discuss the changes.
+For any small changes, spelling, grammar and formatting fixes, directly opening a pull request should not be a problem.

 > Note: This guide is still under developement, and might contain some mistakes.
 Contributers are welcomed to fix them and open a pull request for the fixes.
 New additions to the guide are also welcomed.